avsolatorio/ip-change-notification/README.md

 ### Running automatically
 For this to serve its purpose, this script should run automatically on startup or whenever it's not running!
 This is done by installing the entry I placed in the `crontab.entry` file into your server's crontab.

+An assumption here is that the project is in your home directory.
+You can just simply make a symbolic link from the actual project location to your home directory.